 You could also pretreat your t-shirts using automatic pretreatment machines.
-A machine would obviously spray an even layer of pretreatment on to your garment and also lets you control the amount of pretreatment you can spray.
-One of the biggest advantages of using a machine is that it saves times, which is paramount if you are running a big store.
+A machine would spray an even layer of pretreatment on to your garment and also lets you control the amount of pretreatment you can spray.
+One of the most significant advantages of using a machine is that it saves time, which is paramount if you are running a big store.

 Step 2: Creating the Graphics

-With DTG printing the artworks have to be clean, and of high resolution.
-You might have to use professional graphics software such as CorelDRAW, or Adobe Illustrator.
-The quality of the image will make a big impact on the end result.
+With DTG printing, the artworks have to be clean and of high resolution.
+You might have to use professional graphics software such as CorelDRAW or Adobe Illustrator.
+The quality of the image will make a significant impact on the result.

-A big part of printing t-shirt demands to have good quality artwork.
-There are various ways to get your artwork such as hiring a graphic designer, buying artworks from third-party sources or you could design it yourself.
-Both hiring designers and buying designs are expensive that designing by yourself.
+A big part of printing t-shirt demands to have excellent quality artwork.
+There are various ways to get your artwork, such as hiring a graphic designer, buying artworks from third-party sources, or you could design it yourself.
+Both hiring designers and buying designs are expensive for creating by yourself.

 Step 3: Printing Using a DTG Printer

-Therefore, a RIP software also doubles up as a color management software, job management software and a cost estimator.
+Therefore, RIP software also doubles up as a color management software, job management software, and a cost estimator.